Week 41 January 6, 2023

 David’s trials continue while he himself makes his own case worse (chapter 14).
 He is extremely conflicted over his son Absalom, and this internal struggle will lead to some needless pain and even death.

 Joab, the impetuous and rash commander of his army, tries to intervene by recruiting a wise woman to use a fake story to bring David around to his senses regarding his son.
 The woman is taking a huge gamble with her life, as did Nathan when he confronted the king over Bathsheba.
-But underneath it all, David still does have a good heart and is able to receive her message.
+But underneath it all, David still does have a good heart and is able to receive her message (and preserve her life).

 In chapter 15, Absalom attempts to take advantage of his father’s undying love for him and stages a coup.
 David flees for his life.